About the Implementation Task Force (SH4All-ITF)

 - All people have a basic human right to survive and flourish, free from sexual violence, exploitation, or trafficking.

-- Sexual exploitation is routinely coerced through inequality, economic hardship, and the threat and/or reality of violence.
+- Sexual exploitation is routinely coerced through power inequality, economic hardship, and the threat and/or reality of violence.

-- Sexual exploitation fuels the cultural norms which support the subordination and sexual objectification of women and subsequently, contributes to the high levels of other forms of sexual assault and physical abuse experienced by at least one in three women in Minnesota.
+- Sexual exploitation fuels the cultural norms which support the subordination and sexual objectification of women/girls and subsequently, contributes to the high levels of other forms of sexual assault and physical abuse experienced by at least one in three women in Minnesota.

 - That the sexual exploitation industries (including pornography and strip/exotic clubs), are intrinsically exploitative, de-humanizing, objectifying, and violent industries that profit from the oppression and trauma of others.